Bob Coolen

-Robert Coolen (born January 24, 1958) is an American softball coach who is currently the head coach of the University of Hawaii's softball program.
+Robert Coolen (born January 24, 1958) is an American softball coach who was most recently the head coach of the University of Hawaii's softball program.

 Personal life and education

 A native of Somerville, Massachusetts, Coolen was a multi-sport athlete at Wesleyan University, where he played wide receiver on the school's football team, a pitcher on the baseball team, and a member of the swim team.
 He turned down an appointment from the United States Naval Academy to play at Wesleyan.
 He graduated from Wesleyan in 1980 with a degree in government and earned a master's degree in human movement from Boston University in 1986.
 Coolen and his wife Nanci have two children, Demi and Bo.
 Bo was the associate head coach for the baseball team at Westcliff University.
 He has since moved to Grace College as co-head coach of the softball team with his wife Sam.